 E-invoicing in Poland – Current status

-Like other countries, Poland currently uses an online portal to help facilitate the transmission of e-invoices between private businesses and public entities.
+Like other countries, Poland is currently using an online portal to facilitate the transmission of e-invoices between private companies and public entities.
 This platform, “Platformy Elektronicznego Fakturowania” (simply known as PeF), was launched on 1 April 2019.

 In 2020 Poland chose to replace its traditional VAT system with one requiring a Standard Audit File for Tax (SAF-T).
 This has been mandatory since July of 2020, with taxpayers required to submit SAF-T reports to the Polish Tax Authority every month.
 Previously all businesses had been required to submit both SAF-T reports and traditional VAT returns.
 Reporting via SAF-T is not real-time, however, and does not involve automated sending and processing, which is why Poland are now looking to move towards e-invoicing.

 Unlike some other European countries, Poland has not created its own national Core Invoicing Usage Specifications (CIUS).
 Instead, Poland uses standard Peppol – specifically Peppol BIS Billing 3.0.
 Essentially this is virtually the same as the basic Peppol BIS 3.0, but it has been supplemented with relevant Polish terminology.